padzak/shop/README.md

 2. middleware/auth.js has to be tested before production
 3. middleware.js - test if admin route is properly protected
 4. middleware/admin.js - check if any issues with createProduct occur - change on Feb 25th 2024
+5. Data Validation and Security: The code directly uses req.body and req.user without any apparent validation or sanitization.
+This could make your application vulnerable to injection attacks or unexpected errors due to malformed inputs.
+Consider adding middleware for validating request data.

 ## coupons